Medically reviewed by Drugs.com. Last updated on Oct 23, 2020.

-- This medicine may cause very bad and sometimes deadly liver problems.
-This most often happens within the first 6 months of using Depakene (valproic acid capsules).
-Call your doctor if you see dark urine, are feeling tired, are not hungry, have an upset stomach, are throwing up, or have yellowing of the skin or eyes.
-In patients who have seizures, loss of seizure control may happen.
-Have your blood work checked.
-Talk with your doctor.
+- Liver problems have happened with Depakene (valproic acid capsules).
+Sometimes, these have been deadly.
+Most of the time, liver problems happened within the first 6 months after starting Depakene (valproic acid capsules).
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+In people who have seizures, loss of seizure control may happen.
+Have your blood work checked as you have been told by your doctor.

 - Children under 2 years are at greater risk of deadly liver problems.
 Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or certain brain problems are at highest risk.
 Talk with the doctor.

 - There is a greater risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder like Alpers–Huttenlocher syndrome.
 You may need to have a genetic test to check for this health problem.
-If you have or may have mitochondrial disorders do not take this medicine before talking with your doctor.
+If you have or may have mitochondrial disorders do not take Depakene (valproic acid capsules) before talking with your doctor.

 - This medicine may cause very bad and sometimes deadly pancreas problems (pancreatitis).
 This may happen soon after use as well as many years after use.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
 Call your doctor right away if you have any of these signs.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
-Read it with care each time this medicine is filled.
-If you have any questions about Depakene, please talk with the doctor, pharmacist, or other health care provider.
+Read it with care each time Depakene (valproic acid capsules) is filled.
+If you have any questions about Depakene (valproic acid capsules), please talk with the doctor, pharmacist, or other health care provider.

 Uses of Depakene: